TsotsosLab/SMILER/WINDOWS-USERS.md

 ```
 sudo apt install dos2unix
 ```
-Then run the following command to convert your file endings to UNIX endings
+Then run the following command to convert your file endings to Linux endings
 ```
 dos2unix **
 ```